Skip to content

 What is anxiety?

-Most of us will feel anxious or worried at some point in our lives.
-It’s really common, and it can look and feel different for everyone.
-If you find yourself often worrying about lots of different things, you might be experiencing generalised anxiety disorder (GAD).
+Most of us will feel anxious at some point in our lives.
+It’s really common, and can feel different for everyone.
+If you worry about lots of different things, you might be experiencing generalised anxiety disorder (GAD).

 Read article